diegogalanti/Minishell/README.md

 UPDATE: After the last parser update, my solution does not work anymore.
 Could you reverse it, Diego, or is it too hard?

 DIEGOS: So, I did not exactly got why the bug was helping the redirections.
 But the problem is that it was causing other problems, like the Failed tests.
-I think we dont need to have the argv[1] = > and argv[2] = abc in the command->argv array, as the array is just for arguments, the > will show in command->append_mode that will be 0 or 1 and the value "abc" will be in the at command->stdin or command->stdout, so you have the same information but on correct places, you should be able to do multiple redirections.
+I think we dont need to have the argv[1] = > and argv[2] = abc in the command->argv array, as the array is just for arguments, the > will show in command->append_mode that will be 0 or 1 and the value "abc" will be in the at command->stdin or command->stdout, so you have the same information but on correct places, you should be able to do multiple redirections. "

+TATIANA: Now, if you type "ls > abc > xyz" xyz is stored in command->stdout but "abc" is lost.
+The redirection works properly byt "abc" is not created.
+The bug helped because "abc" was stored in argv which I handled with an extra function that checked for the bug (see multiple_redirections.c).
+Before executing I check if argv holds a ">" or "<" and if so, the specified file is opened or created and then just closed and argv is cleaned so that only the command and its arguments are in it.
+So this part should not have been responsible for the failed tests anymore.

 ### Fix 4 (FIXED):